apache/singa/examples/hfl/README.md

 ## Preparation

-Go to the Conda environment that contains the Singa library, and run
+Go to the Conda environment that contains the Singa library, and install the required libraries.

 ```bash
 pip install -r requirements.txt